davidtsadler/ebay-sdk-php/README.md

 This project enables PHP developers to use the [eBay API](https://go.developer.ebay.com/api-documentation) in their PHP code, and build software using services such as [Finding](http://developer.ebay.com/Devzone/finding/Concepts/FindingAPIGuide.html), [Trading](http://developer.ebay.com/DevZone/guides/ebayfeatures/index.html), [Shopping](http://developer.ebay.com/Devzone/shopping/docs/Concepts/ShoppingAPIGuide.html), etc. You can get started by [installing the SDK via Composer](http://devbay.net/sdk/guides/installation/) and by following the [Getting Started Guide](http://devbay.net/sdk/guides/getting-started/).

+This is a personal project that has been developed by me, [David T. Sadler](http://twitter.com/davidtsadler).
+I decided to create this project to make up for the lack of an official SDK for PHP.
+It is in no way endorsed, sponsored or maintained by eBay.

 ## Features

   - Compatible with PHP 5.5 or greater.